 - 1.3.1.
-The outline structure for this report and appraisal methodology was discussed and agreed with the Technical Assurance Group in May 2018. - 1.3.2.
-This key product is structured as follows: - § Chapter 2: Project Definition - § Chapter 3: Outline of Approach to the Environment - § Chapter 4: Strategic Outline Programme - § Chapter 5: Environmental Impact Appraisal - § Chapter 6: Policy Appraisal - § Chapter 7: Integrated Sustainability Appraisal (ISA) Objectives Appraisal - § Chapter 8: Summary
+The outline structure for this report and appraisal methodology was discussed and agreed with the SDC Technical Assurance Group (TAG) in May 2018. - 1.3.2.
+This report is structured as follows: - § Chapter 2: Project Definition - § Chapter 3: Outline of Approach to the Environment - § Chapter 4: Strategic Outline Programme (SOP) - § Chapter 5: Environmental Impact Appraisal - § Chapter 6: Policy Appraisal - § Chapter 7: Integrated Sustainability Appraisal (ISA) Objectives Appraisal - § Chapter 8: Summary